-- Measure 2: Number of native trees planted by King County and public and private partners. - ★ Target 2: Plant one million native trees between 2015 and 2020.
-Specific approaches, including public and private partnerships and geographic focus areas for tree planting, will be identified as part of developing of a 30-year plan to maintain and enhance tree cover countywide.
+- Measure 2: Number of native trees planted by King County and public and private partners. - ★ Target 2: Plant one million native trees between 2015 and 2020 and develop a sustainable 30-year plan to maintain and enhance tree cover countywide that identifies specific approaches, including public and private partnerships, geographic focus areas, and number of trees.